SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 4.2.3 On Cloud Foundry

-Pivotal Cloud Foundry 2.0 ships with a version of CredHub Server with which this client works.
-Applications deployed to PCF 2.0 are automatically provided with a client certificate and a private key that can be used for mTLS authentication with the included CredHub server.
-No creation or binding of services is required.

-If you wish to use UAA authentication, you need a user with `credhub.read` and/or `credhub.write` claims.
+Pivotal Cloud Foundry (in versions 2.0 and up) ships with a version of CredHub Server with which this client works.
+To use UAA authentication, you will need a user with `credhub.read` and/or `credhub.write` claims.

 ### 4.2.4 Getting a Client

-There are several ways to create a `CredHubClient`, depending on whether you want to directly specify the authentication type or use Microsoft's dependency injection.
-Regardless of the authentication or creation method selected, once the client has been created, all functionality is the same.
+There are several ways to create a `CredHubClient`, depending on whether you want to use Microsoft's dependency injection.
+Regardless of the creation method selected, once the client has been created, all functionality is the same.

 #### 4.2.4.1 Create and Inject Client